hueeylow/power_automate/chopedesk.md

 A desk that has already been reserved for a selected date cannot be booked by another user.</b><br><br>

 <h4><b>2.2 Administrator</b></h4>
-Administrator have additional access and functionality to manage reservations across all users - <br><br>
+Administrator have additional access and functionality to manage reservations across all users: <br><br>
 <b>i.
 View All Booking Reservations</b></br>
 Administrator can view booking summaries and reservation details for all employees.
 This provides a centralised overview of desk usage.<br><br>